MicrosoftDocs/minecraft-creator/creator/Documents/CopyCoordinates.md

 ## Pasting Coordinates

 To paste the coordinates, navigate to the area where you want to put the coordinates, such as a command in the chat window or in a command block.
-Then, you can either select the paste button or press the ‘Y’ button on a controller.
+Then, you can either select the paste button or press the 'Y' button on a controller.

 ![Image with the paste button highlighted in a command block dialog](Media/CopyCoordinates/paste_command_block.png)